 - 1/4 teaspoon salt

-- 1 1/2 cups all-purpose flour, white whole wheat flour or King Arthur Measure for Measure Gluten-free Flour
+- 1 1/2 cups all-purpose flour, white whole wheat flour - or for gluten-free, use King Arthur Measure for Measure Gluten-free Flour

 - 6 ounces cream cheese room temp